FOURTH SPACES

 ❗️Stores feel empty, because they literally are ...

-While many businesses are losing hope about keeping their doors open long-term, plenty of infrastructure across the state remains underutilized, leaving parts of Michigan feeling “dead.”
+While businesses are losing hope in keeping their doors open long-term, plenty of infrastructure across the state remain underutilized, leaving parts of Michigan feeling “dead.”

 How might we ...